 Built in 1078, the Tower of London has stood as a jewel of London’s history for nearly as long as a British monarchy has existed.
-As you walk around the building, you’ll be able to find out about practices and attitudes centuries old at the White Tower and the Medieval Palace.
+As you walk around the historical buildings, you’ll be able to find out about practices and attitudes centuries old at the White Tower and the Medieval Palace.
 Figures of kings and queen adorn the walls, as well as six ravens at the Tower who are said to keep a watchful eye over the building, with the birds flying away as a sign that the kingdom will fall.
 Offering visitors the chance to gain an insight into Britain’s history, you’ll want to visit the Tower of London.

 Founded in 960 and open as a place of worship from 1090, Westminster Abbey is steeped in religious and royal history.
 Once you’re inside the Abbey, you’ll be able to visit the memorials of leading cultural figures, including William Shakespeare, Charles Darwin and Sir Winston Churchill.
 As well as this, visitors can see the coronation chair, where monarchs have been officially anointed as the king or queen of England.
 But, even though tourists can walk through Westminster Abbey to learn more about British history, religious services are still observed, with thousands coming to worship daily.
 Located close by to the Houses of Parliament and the River Thames, you’ll want to visit the abbey and immerse yourself in the heart of London.

 An official residence of Queen Elizabeth II, Windsor Castle is the world’s oldest castle to still serve its original purpose.
-Established by William the Conqueror in the eleventh century, buildings and expansion works have taken place at the castle ever since, with its exhibitions displaying regal history through the ages.
+Established by William the Conqueror in the eleventh century, historical buildings and expansion works have taken place at the castle ever since, with its exhibitions displaying regal history through the ages.
 As you walk around the castle, you’ll be able to view the Royal Collection’s paintings, tapestries and sculptures as well as St. George’s Chapel, where royal weddings have taken palace.
 If you enjoy history and the British monarchy, or you just want to find about Britain’s past, you’ll want to visit Windsor Castle.